 Abstract

 The binding phenomenon between non-canonical nucleic acid structures, specially four-stranded structures such as G-quadruplexes and i-motifs, with small molecules has garnered significant interest in recent years since it can result in the design of therapeutic systems which target unusual nucleic acids involved in disease pathogenesis.
-This study investigates the binding interaction between Actinomycin D, a chemotherapeutic agent, and Berberine, a natural alkaloid found in plants, with G-quadruplexes and i-motifs fomed by four repeats of the C9orf72 repeat whose expansion is known to cause ALS/FTD.
+This study investigates the binding interaction between Actinomycin D, a chemotherapeutic agent, and Berberine, a natural alkaloid found in plants, with G-quadruplexes and i-motifs formed by four repeats of the C9orf72 repeat whose expansion is known to cause ALS/FTD.
 The binding phenomenon has been monitored via UV spectroscopy where we have shown that both Actinomycin D and Berberine exhibit binding with G-quadruplexes and i-motifs reflected in the change in absorbance.
 Based on the observed hyperchromocity and the dissociation constants calculated, Actinomycin D and Berberine are shown to have slightly higher affinity for the i-motifs formed under acidic conditions.

-Keywords: G-quadruplexes, i-motifs, Berberine, Actinomycin D, Drug-DNA binding
+Keywords: G-quadruplexes, I-motifs, Berberine, Actinomycin D, Drug-DNA binding

-*Corresponding author E-mail:
+*E-mail address:

 Department of Chemical Engineering, Amirkabir University of Technology, Tehran, Iran